kmahajan1/Aura/README.md

 ##Aura-Interview Assignment(s):
+#Due: 02/09/16 @ 6:00pm

-The 1st portion of this assignment is to create a database where a client can store an employee's information.
+Part 1: Create a database where a client can store an employee's information.
 Fields it should include:

 	*Employee ID
 	*Name